Learning Reward Functions for Robotic Manipulation by Observing Humans: Experimental Results

 \subsection{Distance learning}

 \paragraph{Dataset} We train HOLD on Something-Something v2 (SSv2) \cite{goyal2017something}, a crowd-sourced dataset of 220,847 video clips of 174 action classes (with examples in Fig.~\ref{fig:ssv2_videos}).
 Each action is demonstrated with arbitrary objects, matching templates such as \emph{Moving [something] closer to [something]}.
 The clips last 4 seconds on average and are mostly filmed using handheld devices, with non-negligible camera motion.
 Although SSv2 videos are grouped into discrete action classes, we do not make use of these labels\footnote{Only HOLD-R with ViViT architecture made use of labels in pretraining, whereas HOLD-R with ResNet backbones as well as all HOLD-C models did not.
-However, the pretraining could have potentially been done on a different labeled dataset such as Kinetics~\cite{kay2017kinetics} or skipped altogether, and no labels are needed for the regression task.
-We are working on evaluating a fully label-free ViViT regression model.}, making our method applicable on any large-scale goal-oriented manipulation data.
-As we train a single goal image-conditioned distance function, there also does not need to be exact overlap between the demonstrated tasks and the target tasks on the robot, unlike in prior works \cite{chen2021learning, schmeckpeper2020reinforcement,zakka2022xirl,shao2021concept2robot}.
+However, the pretraining could have potentially been done on a different labeled dataset such as Kinetics~\cite{kay2017kinetics} or skipped altogether, and no labels are needed for the regression task.}, making our method applicable on any large-scale goal-oriented manipulation data.
+As we train a single goal image-conditioned distance function, there also does not need to be exact overlap between the demonstrated tasks and the target tasks on the robot, unlike in prior works \cite{chen2021learning,schmeckpeper2020reinforcement,zakka2022xirl,shao2021concept2robot,bonardi2020learning,yu2018one,jang2022bc}.